quiznepal/social-ability-test/README.md

-# angular-seed — the seed for AngularJS apps

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+# Social Phobia Test

+The Social Phobia Inventory (SPIN) is a questionnaire developed by Dr. Jonathan Davidson at Duke University for screening and measuring generalized social anxiety disorder.
+The assessment scale consists of 17 items covering the spectrum of social phobia such as fear, avoidance, and physiological factors.
+Each item is ranked by the test taker on a scale of intensity, from “Not at All” to “Extremely” and assigned a corresponding number value.
+A score higher than 19 indicates likelihood of a social anxiety disorder.

+## Take this test?

+<a href="https://quiznepal.github.io/social-ability-test">click me :D</a>

+# Techinal side

+Its made on angular js with  <a href="https://github.com/angular/angular-seed">angular-seed</a> as base

 ## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get you started you can simply clone the this repository and install the dependencies:

 ### Prerequisites